 It is necessary to create effective strategies addressing the challenges preventing previously convicted individuals from successful reintegration into their societies.
 Returning individuals are disadvantaged economically, socially, and educationally, which further contributes to inequality.
 One way to reduce recidivism and help former convicts successfully re-enter the community is re-entry programming and prison education.
 Many states provide special education, technical education, career education, adult education, as well as adult post-secondary education.
 It is essential to focus on pre-release programs in preparing convicts to be productive members of society.
 Providing convicted individuals with mental health counseling, addiction treatment, education programming, and job and life skills will help overcome some of the barriers they face upon re-entering society.
 Studies have shown that convicts who join correctional education programs are 43% less likely to be reincarcerated.
 In addition, approximately $4 on incarceration costs are saved for every $1 spent on prison education.

 Various efforts have been developed by policymakers to smoothen re-entry of individuals and reduce barriers.
 A criminal record is a burden to an individual no matter how minor the offense and creates significant challenges in community reintegration.
 It is essential to start re-entry preparations on the first day of incarceration.
 Local governments should facilitate the re-entry process by allocating finances to boost programs that assist in the provision of medication-assisted treatment and re-entry.
-To secure the continuity of care, it is crucial to prioritize information sharing between communities, physical and behavioral health providers, affordable life and auto insurance, and the justice system.
+To secure the continuity of care, it is crucial to prioritize information sharing between communities, physical and behavioral health providers, affordable life free of collection agencies, and the justice system.
 Services offered to convicted individuals must focus on their individual needs.
 Successful reentry programs recognize the important relationship that must be developed between physical, relational, and behavioral health.